 This post was originally published in November 2019, and was updated most recently in October 2022.

 1. Go on an Alaska Cruise

 By far the most common way to see Alaska – and the most common means of completing your Alaska bucket list – is by taking an Alaska cruise!
 There’s nothing quite like exploring the waterways of Alaska’s Inside Passage by boat.
 It’s also the best way to visit Glacier Bay National Park.

 I’ve taken three Alaska cruises in my time: a small-ship cruise with UnCruise, another small-ship cruise with Alaskan Dream Cruises, and a mid-sized ship cruise with Windstar.
 Each one was a totally unique experience and cruising is by far the best way to explore Southeast Alaska.

 2. Rent an RV and Camp Across Alaska

 Another popular way to see Alaska is by land – in an RV specifically.
-While most summer RVers in Alaska drive up the Alaska Highway, you can also fly into Anchorage and rent an RV.
-From there you can drive south to Seward and explore the Kenai Peninsula, or north along Knik Arm to towns like Wasilla, Talkeetna, Denali, and Fairbanks.
+While most summer RVers in Alaska drive up the Alaska Highway, you can also fly into Anchorage, Alaska’s largest city, and rent an RV.
+From there you can drive south to Seward and explore the Kenai Peninsula, or head north to Talkeetna, Denali, and Fairbanks.
 Or, with an RV – you can do them all!

-A note: it might be tempting to rent the biggest luxest RV, I recommend getting a smaller one.
+A note: While it might be tempting to rent the biggest, most luxurious RV, I recommend getting a smaller one.
 You’ll be able to handle Alaska’s two-lane highways much more safely.

 3. Ride the Alaska Railroad